 There is a lot we can do to improve children’s gut health.
-Whilst the microbiome (gut flora) is developing we have an opportunity to improve how the immune system works.
+Whilst the microbiome (gut flora) is developing in their first 3 years of life we have an opportunity to improve how the immune system works.

 Why is gut health important?